seyedsaeidmasoumzadeh/Fuzzy-Q-Learning/README.md

 model = FQL.Model(gamma = 0.9, alpha = 0.1 , ee_rate = 0.999, q_initial_value = 'zero', action_set_length = 21, fis = fis)
 ```

-For creating your reward function, applying the action to the environment and getting new states.
-You just need to change Environment class inside the code.
+You just need to change Environment class inside the code to create your reward function, apply the actions to the environment and getting new states.

 ## Licence